Sam Crowe Group

 Whirlwind **** NEW SEASON HIGHLIGHT

 The best Whirlwind release so far?
-Well that depends on your criteria, but for me this is, based on the life in the performance and the quality of the compositions and improvising group interplay.
+Well that depends on your criteria, but for me it is, based on the life in the performance and the quality of the compositions and improvising group interplay.
 While the pianist composer’s Synaesthesia three years ago showed a lot of promise it wasn’t an album that stayed with me for long but this new one, though, shaped by the twin pillars of on different tracks saxophonists Adam Waldmann and Will Vinson with new bassist Alan Hampton (who appears in singer/songwriter guise on the Kendrick Scott album Conviction), and new drummer Mark Guiliana recently in the UK with Brad Mehldau as half of Mehliana, is different.
 Will Davies, a long time Crowe associate is retained, and Kairos 4tet singer Emilia Mårtensson crops up on the fourth track ‘Back into the Earth’.
 Recorded in Brooklyn last year by famed engineer Mike Marciano this is a step up in terms of ambition all round for Crowe.
 But put all the ‘facts’ aside and what is there?

 Well, the title track with Vinson taking the melody on is a kind of anthem that has a certain gravitational pull to it, and you’d guess that physics plays a part in ideas behind the album.
 Some of the other titles have that sort of direction (‘Gaia’, ‘The Arrow of Time’ or the EST-like intro to ‘Bad Science’), but the album sounds very untechnical as there is plenty of humanity and spontaneity to it, and while the recording does not feature Jasper Høiby who appeared on Synaesthesia there is a sense of a Phronesis influence here and there.
 Maybe that comes from Guiliana who of course was on Alive.